 By Eric Auchard and Douglas Busvine

-But the outlook also highlighted that the company expects margins to increase faster in 2018.
-Revenue is set to grow by around 5 to 7 percent, excluding currency translation effects, it said, while operating profit is poised to increase by 8 to 11 percent.
+But the outlook also highlighted that it expects margins to increase faster in 2018.
+Revenue is set to grow around 5 to 7 percent, excluding currency translation effects, it said, while operating profit is poised to grow by 8 to 11 percent.

 It forecast 2018 non-IFRS operating profit of 7.3 to 7.5 billion euros, adding that the implementation of IFRS 15, a new accounting rule on revenue recognition, would add 200 million euros to profits.

-(Reporting by Douglas Busvine and Eric Auchard; Editing by Muralikumar Anantharaman and Susan Fenton)
+(Reporting by Douglas Busvine and Eric Auchard; Editing by Maria Sheahan and Muralikumar Anantharaman)